ben-rnd/2EZConfig/README.md

 All EZ2DJ/AC games support this method of IO input emulation.

 ### Patches
-All Patches are applied after launching the game the game, and make no modification to original files.
+All Patches are applied in memory after launching the game, and make no modification to original files.
 #### Endless Circulation -> FNEX
 - Enable and bind deveveloper inputs.
 - Timer freeze patches